Census Dots

 Native American/Other

-Of the 1,028 places in Iowa, New Liberty is the 789th most populous.
+New Liberty is ranked the 785th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Liberty was ranked the 789th most populous place in the 2020 Census.

 New Liberty's White Population